pranjal-pravesh/stt-silero-whisper/README.md

-# Simple Real-TIme Speech to Text
+# Simple Real-Time Speech to Text

 A Python-based audio processing application that can capture and process microphone input.